-Whether you’re cooking for a crowd or for yourself, a perfectly grilled hamburger makes a great meal.
+Whether you’re cooking for a crowd, spoiling Dad on Father's day, or for yourself, a perfectly grilled hamburger makes a great meal.

 Perfect grilled burgers start with a juicy, smoky burger patty.
 The burger in this recipe can stand alone or pair with your preference of toppings, sauces, and side dishes.

 Why you'll love this recipe

 - It comes together quickly and is so easy.

 - It’s easy to customize (change or add toppings)